Battle of Pearl Ridge: Battle

 That night, the Japanese made a minor attack against 'C' Company, but this was turned back with artillery and small arms.
 The following day the Australians resumed their attack.
 In doing so, McKinna ordered 'D' Company to renew the assault, aiming for Pear Hill, on the right hand side of the Australian line.
 Although it required a more physically draining approach march over Artillery Hill and through dense scrub, the tactic proved to be more successful than the previous day's efforts.
 Pear Hill was joined by a narrow razorback ridge that limited the Australian frontage to just three men side-by-side, who had to cut their way through the thick bamboo with machetes.
 Weighed down with full marching order and heavy weapons, including Vickers machine guns, the Australians found it heavy going.
 It took the majority of the afternoon to reach the crest of the hill where they were to form up for the final assault.
 A thirty-minute pause followed, after which an artillery barrage was called down upon the Japanese defenders.
 On their right, 'A' Company, began to draw the Japanese fire and at 15:30 hours 'D' Company attacked the ridge, across a thin saddle.
 By late afternoon, the Japanese defenders had pulled back from the ridge, leaving the Australians in possession of it after heavy fighting with 'D' Company securing the main position, while 'B' Company skirted north of Barton's Knoll and secured a secondary position below the ridge, which the Australians dubbed Baker's Brow.
-Meanwhile, on the Australian left—the western side of the battlefield—a Juki heavy machine and snipers held up 'C' Company's advance.
+Meanwhile, on the Australian left—the western side of the battlefield—a heavy machine gun and snipers held up 'C' Company's advance.

 After dark, around 22:00 hours, the Japanese began probing the defences around the position that 'C' Company had established.
 At first this was limited to minor harassment tactics in an effort to locate the Australian positions.
 'A' Company was also probed.
 In the early morning the Japanese launched a strong counter-attack from the south and south-east of 'C' Company's position.
 Amidst heavy fighting, the Japanese fought their way into the two forward Australian pits and close quarters fighting ensued.
 After an hour, the attack was repulsed with artillery support and at first light on the Australians sent out patrols, which found the ridge abandoned.
 Throughout the morning and into the early afternoon, the Australians undertook mopping up operations before the ridge was finally cleared in the early afternoon.
 With control of Pearl Ridge, the Australians secured a vantage point from where they could see from one side of Bougainville to the other, a distance of over 30 mi; this would later facilitate further operations around the island providing the Australians were a vantage point for artillery observation.